Run for Office – Local Elections Project

-- What is your budget and how much money will your need to run your campaign and how much will you need to fund raise?
+- What is your budget?
+How much money will you need to run your campaign and how much will you need to fundraise?

 - How will you setup your campaign team from Campaign Manager, Finance Director, Media to Volunteers?